Skip to content

 Buffer tank with heat pump

-Optimal Operation of Air/Air Water Heat Pump: The Importance of a Buffer Tank
+Optimal Operation of Air/Air Water Heat Pumps: The Importance of a Buffer Tank

-1. Buffer tank in detail: A buffer tank, connected to the heating system, functions as a storage for heat and energy in the form of hot water.
-Unused energy is stored here, together with cooled water in which the heated variant is stored.
-When used, the water is often heated to 40 degrees and sent back to the heat source for further heating.
+1. Buffer Tank in Detail: A buffer tank, connected to the heating system, serves as a storage tank for heat and energy in the form of hot water.
+Unused energy is stored here, along with cooled water, which stores the heated version.
+When used, the water is often heated to 40 degrees Celsius and returned to the heat source for further heating.

-3. Advantages of Buffer Tank: A buffer tank proves to be a valuable addition for households with solar panels, a heat pump or a wood-fired central heating boiler.
-Learn how the remaining hot water is automatically stored and can be used later for hot tap water or heating, saving costs.
+3. Benefits of a Buffer Tank: A buffer tank proves to be a valuable addition for households with solar panels, a heat pump, or a wood-fired boiler.
+Learn how leftover hot water is automatically stored and can be used later for hot water or heating, saving costs.

-4. Space Issues and Solutions: Buffer tanks take up a lot of space, but explore alternative solutions, such as placing the tank outside or underground with insulated variants such as the Rikutherm tank.
+4. Space Issues and Solutions: Buffer tanks take up a lot of space, but explore alternative solutions, such as placing the tank outside or underground with insulated versions like the Rikutherm tank.

 5. Choices and Specialist Advice: The choice of a specific buffer tank depends on individual situations.
 Consult a specialist for detailed advice and consider requesting a quote for more information.